 Tariff money.

-That's pretty good politics right there.
+That's pretty good politicking right there.

-It's uh 26-year-old or 28 or something.
+It's a 26-year-old or 28 or something.

 Young guy with long hair.

-Looks to have mental problems, would be my guess.
+Looks to have mental problems would be my guess.

-Um based on that, on the fact that he speaks French.
+Based on that, on the fact that he speaks French.

 No, I'm just kidding.